 Corn States has been a part of Monsanto since 1997, and today we offer independent seed companies across the U.S. with Monsanto’s leading genetics, traits and seed treatments.
-But we’re also made up of the history, legacy and expertise of Holden’s Foundation Seeds and Corn States Hybrid Service – both well-known in the history of the seed industry as reliable suppliers of high-quality foundation seed.
+Our own history, legacy and expertise stemmed from Holden’s Foundation Seeds and Corn States Hybrid Service – both well-known in the history of the seed industry as reliable suppliers of high-quality foundation seed.

 During these decades, public universities developed most corn hybrids.
 Roland visited many of these universities and collected the new lines they released.
 He combined these lines to create new, unique hybrids, tested them for yield and agronomic performance, and selected the best combinations to produce and market.

 Both Holden’s and Corn States flourished during this time, and Holden’s became the largest foundation seed supplier in the U.S

 This status came not only because of the high-quality foundation seed they offered, but also because of the good agronomic advice the teams provided to their customers.